 Reliability was the primary factor we studied during our assessment.
 If the lights don't work, they're nothing more than a decoration, or in some cases, an eyesore.
 To test reliability for the motion sensor/floodlight models, we left the devices in direct sunlight all day.
 After nightfall, we then approached each light to gauge the range of the motion sensor and its reactivity to movement.
 For the stake versions, we again left each model in direct sunlight from sunup until sundown, then patiently watched to see when they came on at dusk and how close the timing was among the devices in each set.

-As far as motion sensor/floodlight models, we found that the Aootek New Solar Lights, URPOWER Solar Lights, and LITOM Original Solar Light all had very reliable sensors during our tests.
+As far as motion sensor/floodlight models, we found that the Aootek, URPOWER, and LITOM Original all had very reliable sensors during our tests.
 All three of these models activated from movement at a further than average distance.

-When it comes to stake versions, we were impressed with the reliability of the Gigalumi Solar Pathway Lights, the Sunnest Solar Lights, and the TomCare Solar Flickering Flames Torches.
+When it comes to stake versions, we were impressed with the reliability of the Gigalumi Solar Pathway Lights, the Sunnest Life Solar Lights, and the TomCare Solar Torch.
 Each of these versions nearly came on in unison at dusk every night, and we had no issues with battery connectivity or faulty sensors.

 The amount of light produced by these devices may be a very important purchasing factor for some people and might not matter at all for others, depending on the purpose and application intended for the lights.
 You're going to want a much brighter light if you're looking to illuminate a driveway than if you're trying to line a pathway or stair set.
 Even then, you may not care how much light they provide if you're just looking for yard decorations.
 We subjectively judged the amount of light produced by the various models — the results are broken down in the paragraphs below.

 When it comes to maximum luminosity, it's hard to top the LITOM Original Solar Light.
-We found that with just one light, this model easily lights up a parking spot.
-Close behind was the Aootek New Solar Lights.
+We found that just one of these easily lights up a parking spot.
+Close behind was the Aootek model.
 We found that these devices lit up a small driveway, especially when using more than one of them in one location.
 The Aooteks also emit a quality of light that is easier on the eyes than many floodlight style versions that we've reviewed.
 The URPOWER Solar Lights are also fairly bright, but the light produced is a bit harsh on the eyes.

 Next, we carefully inspected each version of outdoor solar lights for differences in design and functionality.
 Some are simplistic and are up and running in a matter of seconds, and others require tools to mount to a wall or adjust the settings.
 Finally, we considered the style and appearance of each model.